 There’s a lot of discussion about minimum wage in Oklahoma this year.
 As a business owner, you should stay on top of the topic.
-Not only is it important to stay compliant with the Fair Labor Standards Act (FLSA), but also staying up to date with minimum wage changes helps you plan your business’s future accordingly.
+Not only is it important to stay compliant with the Fair Labor Standards Act (FLSA), but also staying up to date with any Oklahoma minimum wage changes helps you plan your business’s future accordingly.

 Get Started with Square Payroll

 At this time, the Oklahoma minimum wage is $7.25 per hour, which is the same as the federal minimum wage rate.
 Oklahoma hasn’t seen an increase in its minimum wage since 2008.
 That year, the rate went from $6.55 to $7.25, an increase of $0.70.

 - Oklahoma tipped minimum wage is $3.63 per hour.
 Employers are allowed to take a tip credit of up to 50 percent.
 This means that employers can pay as little as $3.63 per hour as long as the employees earn enough tips to bring their total hourly wage up to the state’s minimum.
 This requirement also comes into effect in businesses that practice tip pooling.

 - Employees under the age of 20 can be paid $4.25 per hour for the first 90 days.

 - Part-time employees who are full-time high school or college students may be paid $6.16 per hour for certain jobs.

 - There is also an exception for employees who are considered exempt under the Fair Labor Standards Act (FLSA).